Close

 SUBCONTRACTOR OR EMPLOYEE?

-Subcontractor relationships are common in the industry, particularly with time-based remuneration, and it’s often difficult to determine whether a worker is legally an employee or contractor.
+Subcontractor relationships are common in the industry, particularly with time-based remuneration, and it’s often a concern whether a worker is legally an employee or contractor.
 Just because a worker has an ABN, doesn’t necessarily classify them as a contractor.
-If you classify a worker as a contractor, but legally they’re an employee, you may be liable for unpaid benefits for the entire period they worked for you.
-Further, its illegal to advertise or misrepresent to workers that their employment relationship is a subcontracting relationship.
+If you classify a worker as an independent contractor, but legally they’re an employee, you may be liable for unpaid benefits for the entire period they worked for you.
+Further, it’s illegal to advertise or misrepresent to workers that their employment relationship ( the true relationship) is a subcontracting relationship.
 Civil penalties apply.

-For help working out whether a worker is a contractor or employee, use this decision-making tool from the Australian Taxation Office at https://www.ato.gov.au/calculators-and-tools/employee-or-contractor/
+For help working out whether a worker is a contractor or employee, contact Master Builders Employee Relations, and refer to ATO at;

 WORKERS COMPENSATION